What is Clann Tartan?

 Then, as now, music is an important part of our daily lives, and our musicians and dancers constantly add new songs to their repertoire.
-Visitors to our encampment will hear music ranging from 17th century fife & drum calls, to traditional Scottish & Irish folk songs, to original songs that reflect the life that we portray.
+Visitors to our encampment will hear music ranging from 17th century fife & drum calls to traditional folk songs.

 Crafters & Artisans